 California legislative policy and good government promotes governmental transparency, accessibility and fairness; and there exist many different laws to help create “open government.”
 Even with the best of intentions on the part of public officials , such laws can become pitfalls for public agencies without the skillful guidance of experienced legal counsel.
 We have partnered with several cities that endured a series of debilitating public corruption scandals and assisted them in fostering transparency with a goal to improve public trust in the institutions of local government, as well as to educate the public about the complexities of municipal and state laws.

 For example, in Lawndale, it was discovered the elected City Clerk was not a city resident.
-A&W, as Lawndale’s City Attorney, assisted the City with the removal of the City Clerk from office and successfully defended the City Council’s power to remove an elected City Clerk at the appellate level.
+As Lawndale’s City Attorney, we assisted the City with the removal of the City Clerk from office and successfully defended the City Council’s power to remove an elected City Clerk at the appellate level.

 After Carson endured a series of public corruption scandals resulting in public officials being convicted of bribery and extortion, our Firm was hired as city attorney.
 On behalf of the City, we immediately pursued litigation targeting those who benefited from the public corruption for the return the money taken from the City.
 The Firm won a case on behalf of the City of Carson utilizing Government Code § 1090, where a developer had paid $75,000 to receive an $850,000 loan from the City for a 30-year low-income housing project.
 The Court ordered the developer to repay to the City the entire $850,000 benefit he received and the City was able to retain the benefits of the 30-year low-income housing.
 The case was appealed by the defendants and resulted in the published opinion of Carson Redevelopment Agency v.
 Padilla (2006) 140 Cal.
 App.
 4th 1323.